Absolute Galapagos (Grand Daphne)

 Included Activities:

-Head to the airport for your mid-morning flight back to Quito.
-This flight takes approximately 2.5 hours with a stop in Guayaquil.
-Upon arrival at Quito Airport, at about 4 pm, you’ll be transferred back to your hotel for an overnight stay.
+Then it’s time to bid farewell to the archipelago and head to the airport for your mid-morning flight back to Quito for the last night of the tour.
+After the flight, you'll arrive at about 4 pm and be transferred back to your hotel for an overnight stay.
 A local Intrepid representative might stop by the hotel this evening to get your feedback on the trip.

 Included Activities: